Still from Ship of Fools (2016) by Josh Shaffner

-This programme has been guest-curated for the Edge of Frame Weekend 2018 by Alexander Stewart, co-founder of the Eyeworks Festival of Experimental Animation, and curated the film and video screening series at Roots & Culture Contemporary Art Center in Chicago from 2006 to 2013.
+This programme has been guest-curated for the Edge of Frame Weekend 2018 by Alexander Stewart, co-founder of the Eyeworks Festival of Experimental Animation.
 He lives in Los Angeles and teaches in the Experimental Animation program at CalArts.
 His own short films have screened internationally, including at the International Film Festival Rotterdam, the Ottawa International Animation Festival, the Ann Arbor Film Festival, and Image Forum in Japan.

 The Edge of Frame Weekend 2018 is supported by Jerwood Charitable Foundation, Royal College of Art, and using public funding by the National Lottery through Arts Council England.

 No Stories Now